Dr Graham Bex-Priestley

-Gilbert Harman, ‘Moral Philosophy Meets Moral Psychology: Virtue Ethics and the Fundamental Attribution Error’, Proceedings of the Aristotelian Society., New Series, Vol. XCIX (1999), pp. 315-331
+Harman, Gilbert, ‘Moral Philosophy Meets Social Psychology: Virtue Ethics and the Fundamental Attribution Error’, Proceedings of the Aristotelian Society., New Series, Vol. XCIX (1999), pp. 315-331

 Athanassoulis, Nafsika, ‘A Response to Harman: Virtue Ethics and Character Traits’, Proceedings of the Aristotelian Society., 100 (2000): 215-221.

 Chang, Ruth, Incommensurability, incomparability, and practical reason, (Cambridge, MA.: Harvard University Press, 1997), Introduction (pp. 1-34).
 Available as an Online Course Reading in Minerva.